vstinner/misc/cpython/pep-opaque-c-api.rst

 Abstract
 ========

+The PEP introduces a few backward incompatible changes in the C API by making the assumption that `Most C extensions don't rely directly on CPython internals`_, and proposes a migration plan to continue to support old unmodified C extensions

 * Hide implementation details from the C API to allow implementing optimizations in CPython and make PyPy more efficient.
 * Continue to support old unmodified C extensions by continuing to provide the fully compatible "regular" CPython runtime.
 * Provide a new "optimized" but incompatible CPython runtime, using the same CPython code base: faster but can only import C extensions which don't use implementation details.
+Features implemented in CPython will be available in the regular and in the new runtimes.
 * Only build a C extension once and use it on multiple Python runtimes and different versions of the same runtime (stable ABI).
 * Better advertise alternative Python runtimes and better communicate on the difference between the Python language and the Python implementation (especially CPython).

-The PEP makes the C API backward incompatible but proposes a migration plan to continue to support old unmodified C extensions.

 Note: Cython and cffi should be preferred to write new C extensions.
 This PEP is about existing C extensions which cannot be rewritten with